cyclus/cyclus.github.com/source/kernel/contributing_to_cyclus.rst

   - Accept the Pull Request

-    - In general, **every commit** (notice this is not 'every push') to the "develop" and "master" branches should compile and pass tests.
+    - In general, **every commit** (notice this is not 'every push') to the "develop" and "main" branches should compile and pass tests.
 This is guaranteed by using a NON-fast-forward merge during the pull request acceptance process.